claudiojar/Project-4---TiePie-Python-Routines/README.md

 Need to be installed.

-Install them both first by using :
+From an activated environment, install them both first by using :

+    conda install -c conda-forge libusb
     conda install -c conda-forge pyusb
-    conda install -c conda-forge libusb

-from the anaconda cmd line after having activated the relevant environment.
+IN THIS ORDER from the anaconda cmd line after having activated the relevant environment.

 > Environment Miraex_2021_12_01 is the earliest to have this dependency installed.